ambercouch/ac-wordpress-composer/wp-content/plugins/paid-memberships-pro/readme.txt

 If you would like more help using PMPro on a network install, [reach our via our contact page](https://www.paidmembershipspro.com/contact/).

-= I need help installing, configuring, or customizing Paid Memberships Pro. = Please visit [our support site](https://www.paidmembershipspro.com/support) for more documentation and our support forums.
+= I need help installing, configuring, or customizing Paid Memberships Pro. = Please visit [our support site](https://www.paidmembershipspro.com/support/) for more documentation and ways to get support.

 = I found a bug in Paid Memberships Pro. =
-Please post it in the [WordPress support forum](https://wordpress.org/support/plugin/paid-memberships-pro/) and we'll fix it right away.
+Please reach out using our [contact form](https://www.paidmembershipspro.com/contact/) and we'll fix it right away.
 Thanks for helping.

 = Does PMPro Support X? =
 Not sure?
 You can find out by doing a bit a research.